ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 the TEEP Broker calls a "ProcessOTrPMessage" API (Section 6.2 of {{I-D.ietf-teep-opentrustprotocol}}) to pass the response body to the TEEP Agent associated with the session.
-The TEEP Agent will then pass no data back, or pass pack a message buffer.
+The TEEP Agent will then pass no data back, or pass back a message buffer.

 If no data is passed back, the TEEP Broker's task is complete, and it can delete its session state, and inform its client (e.g., the application